Witten's conjecture for many four-manifolds of simple type: Determining the coefficients

-As shown following Lemma 3.4 in \cite{FSParkSympOneBasic}, for $p\ge 4$, $X_p$ and $X_p'$ are rational blow-downs of the elliptic surfaces $E(2p-4)$ and $E(2p-5)$ respectively along taut configurations (in the sense of \cite[\S 7]{FSRationalBlowDown}) of embedded spheres.
+As shown in the discussion following Lemma 3.4 in \cite{FSParkSympOneBasic}, for $p\ge 4$, the four-manifolds $X_p$ and $X_p'$ are rational blow-downs of the elliptic surfaces $E(2p-4)$ and $E(2p-5)$, respectively, along taut configurations (in the sense of \cite[\S 7]{FSRationalBlowDown}) of embedded spheres.
 These elliptic surfaces have SW-simple type and satisfy Conjecture \ref{conj:WittenSimpleType} (see, for example, \cite[Theorem 8.7]{FSRationalBlowDown}).
-By \cite[Theorem 8.9]{FSRationalBlowDown}, these properties are preserved under rational blowdown and hence also hold for $X_p$ and $X_p'$ when $p\ge 4$.
-For $X_3=K3\#\bar{\CC\PP}^2$, these properties hold because they hold for $K3=E(2)$, by \cite{KMStructure}, and because these properties are preserved under blow-ups by Theorem \ref{thm:WCBlowDownInvariance}.
+By \cite[Theorem 8.9]{FSRationalBlowDown}, these properties (having SW-simple type and satisfying Conjecture \ref{conj:WittenSimpleType}) are preserved under rational blowdown and hence also hold for $Y_h$ for $h>2$. $p\ge 4$.
+For $Y_2=K3\#\bar{\CC\PP}^2$, these two properties hold because they hold for $K3=E(2)$, by \cite{KMStructure} and \cite{FSRationalBlowDown}, and because these properties are preserved under blow-ups by Theorem \ref{thm:WCBlowDownInvariance}.

-Recall that a four-manifold $X$ is abundant if there are $f_1,f_2\in B(X)^\perp$ with $f_i^2=0$ and $f_1\cdot f_2=1$.
-By \cite[Corollary A.3]{FL2a}, if $X$ is simply connected and the SW basic classes are all multiples of a single cohomology class, then $X$ is abundant.
-This together with the number of SW basic classes for these manifolds implies that $X_p$ and $X_p'$ are abundant for $p\ge 4$.
-The definition of $X_3=K3\#\bar{\CC\PP}^2$, the computation of $B(K3)=\{0\}$ (see, for example, \cite[Equation (17)]{FSRationalBlowDown}), the blow-up formula \eqref{eq:SWBasicsOfBlowUp}, imply that $B(X_3)^\perp$ contains $H^2(K3)$ and thus $X_3$ is abundant.
+Recall that a four-manifold $X$ is abundant if there are cohomology classes $f_1,f_2\in B(X)^\perp\subset H^2(X;\ZZ)$ with $f_i^2=0$ and $f_1\cdot f_2=1$.
+By \cite[Corollary A.3]{FL2a}, if $X$ is simply connected and the SW-basic classes are all multiples of a single cohomology class, then $X$ is abundant.
+This result, together with the fact that $|B'(Y_h)|=1$ for all $h\ge 2$ implies that our four-manifolds, $Y_h$, are abundant.